mosip/documentation/docs/id-schema.md

 Defining the ID Schema is the first step towards creating a foundational ID system.
 Once defined, all applications built on top of the MOSIP platform must conform to the same.

-We should not confuse ID Schema with what you see on the screen of the Registration client/Pre-registration.
+One should not confuse ID Schema with what is seen on the screen of the Registration client/ Pre-registration.
 ID Schema is the final data that you would like to store against each user in the final ID Repository.
 Quite often we collect more data than listed in ID Schema.
 This is essential to validate the user's claim.
-We should consider these data as transactional and will never reach the final ID Repository.
+We should consider these data as transactional and it will never reach the final ID Repository.

 ## Understanding ID Schema